haziqdafren/reliefAI_Intern/PROGRESS_PART2.md

 **With**: Journal Section
 - Title: "Reconnect with your authentic self"
-- Product: "Homwards: to my authentic self"
+- Product: "Homeward: to my authentic self"
 - Subtitle: "Guided Inward: A Journal For Self-Discovery"
 - Image: `/journal.png`
 - CTA: "Buy It Now" → links to `/journal`